FuelLabs/fuels-rs/docs/src/providers/rocksdb.md

 > Note 1: If the specified database does not exist a new database will be created at that path.

-Please be aware that if the `fuel-core` library is not installed locally on your machine, you will need to use the `rocksdb` feature to successfully utilize the code snippets mentioned above.
+> Note 2: If the `fuel-core` library is not installed locally you will need to use the `rocksdb` feature to utilize the code snippets above.